everit-org/ecm-component/README.md

 ecm-component
 =============

-The main component module of the Everit Component Model that contains the Component class.
+The main module of the Everit Component Model that contains the Component class.